groundlight/groundlight-pi-gen/GL-README.md

 appropriate.

 This build system is based on [pi-gen](https://github.com/RPi-Distro/pi-gen).
 Refer to its [original README](/README.md) for how everything works.
 The (`glmns-config`)[glmns-config] file is the key source of control.
 (What is called "config" in the original.)
+Also note that we're tracking the `arm64` branch, not main.
+(If we build off the main branch, we hit [an issue with missing `arm/v8` docker images](https://github.com/groundlight/monitoring-notification-server/issues/39) and likely others, because we make these funky machines with a 64-bit kernel, but 32-bit applications.)

 ## Building Images